Columbus Metropolitan Library: Staffing

 Staffing at CML consisted of 846 employees in April 2020, of whom 42 were fully accredited librarians, plus volunteers.
 The annual expenditures for the library collection totals $7.97 million.
 In 2017, CML had 5.8 million visits and loaned out 15.7 million items.

+Past Directors

+Larry Black was appointed Director on November 21, 1984 and his new position was announced by then Board President, Newell Gilmour.
+Black, a native of Alabama, received his bachelor's degree and a masters degree in library science from the University of Alabama.
+He was awarded a masters in public administration from Ohio State University in 1981.
+Black had served as the assistant director of the J.L.
+Bedsole library at Mobile (Alabama) College, director of the Baldwin County Library System in Summerdale, Alabama and director of library services at Troy State University at Bay Minette, AL.